-Choosing to end a marriage is a life changing decision.
-That one act impacts almost every single part of your life.
-Divorce is the most common way to end a marital relationship, but it’s not the only one.
+Ending a marriage is a life-changing decision.
+This one act impacts almost every single part of your life.
+While divorce is the most common way to end a marital relationship, it’s not the only one.
 And it isn’t always the right fit for every situation.
-In certain circumstances, legal separation is an option.
+In certain circumstances, a legal separation is an option when divorce isn’t.

 What’s the difference between legal separation and divorce?

 While divorce is final and absolute, legal separation is not so definitive.

 In most cases, it serves as a de facto divorce.
 For all intents and purposes, the marriage comes to an end, though it remains technically, legally intact.

 This may sound strange—after all, by this point, you probably want to sever all ties with your spouse as soon as possible—but it does come with potential benefits.
 And in some situations, divorce isn’t the ideal option.